LogtalkDotOrg/logtalk3/manuals/sources/refman/methods/message_tokens_2.rst

    message_tokens(Message, Component)

-User-defined non-terminal hook used to rewrite a message term into a list of tokens and declared in the ``logtalk`` built-in object as a public, multifile, and dynamic non-terminal.
+User-defined non-terminal hook used to rewrite a message term into a list of tokens and declared in the :ref:`logtalk <apis:logtalk/0>` built-in object as a public, multifile, and dynamic non-terminal.
 The list of tokens can be printed by calling the :ref:`methods_print_message_tokens_3` method.
 This non-terminal hook is automatically called by the :ref:`methods_print_message_3` method.